L’imparfait (Imperfect Tense) of French Verbs

 Flashcards

-Here are some flashcards to help you learn the French verbs included in this lesson.
+Here are some flashcards to help you learn the imperfect tense of French verbs.

 Conversations